CPScript/Termux-Hotspot/readme.md

 ### Security Considerations
 Creating a hotspot exposes your device to potential security risks, especially if it's connected to the internet.
 Ensure you have strong security measures in place, such as using `WPA2` for encryption and regularly updating your hotspot's software.

+---

+### Contibutions
+> If you would like to contribute to better create a pull request with your changes